2013 Summer League rosters, Orlando Summer Pro League – Utah

 To be fair, his career trajectory right now rathers mirrors that of the aforementioned Jeff Brooks.
 And yet it has worked out for Jeff.
 But not in the NBA.

 The Jazz actually used part of their MLE late last season to sign McNeal to a contract through 2015.
-They might as well - it was due to expire anyway, and none of that money is actually guaranteed.
+They might as well – it was due to expire anyway, and none of that money is actually guaranteed.
 McNeal has sniffed the fringes and had a couple of tasters in the NBA on account of his strong all-around game.
-From three pointers to perimeter defense, and everythng in between, McNeal does a bit of everything, scoring with and without the ball, driving to both score and pass, and maintaining good energy.
+From three pointers to perimeter defence, and everythng in between, McNeal does a bit of everything, scoring with and without the ball, driving to both score and pass, and maintaining good energy.
 But undersized for a two, definitely not a full time one, and lacking any elite dynamicism, keeps him only on the outskirts.

 Murphy is surely not going to play for Utah here, given that he’s due to be dealt to Golden State as a part of the Andris Biedrins/Richard Jefferson salary dump.